necoleman/necoleman.github.io/projects.md

 # Projects

-This is a selection of projects I've worked on.
+This is a selection of projects I've enjoyed working on.

 ## fepy